egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

     192.168.6.0/24 - Declared by personal router for home-wide uses.
 ```

-When a broadband router boots up, it access the following ports to communicate with various Verizon infrastructure servers:
+When a broadband router boots up, it access the following ports to communicate with Verizon infrastructure servers:

 DHCP Client - Verizon HFC network
 ===